 When shopping for baitcasting rods, keep in mind that these rods are specifically designed to provide improved casting control and distance.

 It’s important to not just grab the first rod off the rack but to consider a variety of factors that will equal the best baitcasting rod for you.

 Your three major considerations are:

 - Rod Length

-If you’re aiming at large fast-moving water like rivers, you want a longer rod for line management (mending) coupled with enough strength to handle fighting fish with the current on their side.
+If you’re fishing fast-moving water like rivers, you want a longer rod for line management coupled with enough strength to handle fighting fish.

-Rod lengths for this type of baitcasting typically range from 9’0 to 12’0.
+Rod lengths for these rods typically range from 9’0 to 12’0.
 Likewise, if you’re floating or trolling in a lake, a longer rod is often necessary to handle the extra weight required for getting baits to depth.

 The average trolling rod should be between 7’6 to 10’6.